trudi-group/ipfs-metric-exporter/README.md

 Encoded in the usual manner.
 Both sides verify that the version matches.
 If there is a mismatch, the connection is closed.
-The current version of the API, as described here, is `1`.
+The current version of the API, as described here, is `2`.

+### Changelog

+Version 1 is the initial version of the format.
+It contains the framed messages, requests, and responses.

+Version 2 introduces block presences (see the [Bitswap spec](https://github.com/ipfs/go-bitswap/blob/master/docs/how-bitswap-works.md)) to pushed Bitswap messages.

+### Messages from Client -> Plugin

 Messages going from a client to this plugin have the following format:
 ```go